redachhaibi/OT-for-kyle-activism/README.md

 ./
 |-- ipynb: Contains Python notebooks which demonstrate how the code works
 |  |-- OT-for-kyle-activism.ipynb: Makes the plots.
+|-- ot_for_kyle_activism:
    |-- core.py: Main routines, to be imported as external module
 |-- README.md: This file
 |--
 ```